 In September 2016, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed Summit Fantasia Holdings, LLC (the "Fantasia JV").
 The Fantasia JV is not consolidated in our consolidated financial statements and is accounted for under the equity-method in our consolidated financial statements.
-As of December 31, 2021 and 2020, we have a 35% interest in the Fantasia JV which owns two properties.
+As of December 31, 2022 and 2021, we have a 35% in the Fantasia JV which owns one property as of December 31, 2022 and owned two properties at December 31, 2021.